-Our industry has been hit very hard by the recent economic recession as our products are mostly discretionary purchases.
+Our industry has been hit very hard by the recent economic recession as well the impending Federal Marine park which when it comes in not if this will have we believe a 45 to 60 % impact on our business which will cost jobs and money we spend in our town furthering GFC to our local community our products are mostly discretionary purchases.
 All of these requirements are adding cost to our products, in many cases thousands of dollars.
 We urge you to consider the above issues, and business consequences, if you go forward with a regulation.

-I believe that I would be forced to evaluate the number of my employees under your proposed implementation date of 2012 with a view to reducing the number of staff I have by anywhere up to 2.
+I believe that I would be forced to evaluate the number of my employees under your proposed implementation date of 2012 with a view to reducing the number of staff I have by anywhere up to 10.
 This would have a profound affect on these families especially in today's market place and economic outlook.